-Our app needs to be “feeded” with info about the products you want to be available when searching.
-This is done through an xml or txt file.
-You have to give this information in the admin panel, setting the url of your feed in the appropriate form or uploading the file to the system.
+Doofinder needs to be “fed” with the products’ information that should be available when searching.
+This is done through a .xml or .txt file.
+You have to enter this information through the admin panel by setting the URL of the feed in the appropriate form or uploading the file to the system.

-If you like to, you can use the Google Shopping data feed following their specifications, or you can follow the instructions below:
+You can use the Google Shopping data feed following their specifications if you prefer.

-- A unique identificator.
-It can be a number, a string an alphanumeric string… It must be unique for every product.
+- A unique identifier (id): it could be a number, a string, or an alphanumeric string.
+It must be unique for every product.

 - Link to the product’s page.

 A plain text file is the easiest to use where each line represents a product.
 The first line must specify the field’s name, and each field must be separated by either a tab or a pipe (|) character.

 If the product has many field names to be specified, using the Special Attributes feature could be better as discussed later in this article.

 In the field names, begin with the most general category, breaking it down to the finest specification.

 LG Flatron M2262D 22" Full HD LCD|http://www.example.com/electronics/tv/LGM2262D.html|Attractively styled and boasting stunning picture quality|TV_123456|159 USD|http://images.example.com/TV_123456.png|Consumer Electronics > TVs > Flat Panel TVs

 Note: The image displays it as multiple lines, but it should all be on a single line in the file.

 You can compress such a feed file in .zip, .gz, or .bz2 formats.